A Film by Xavier Rousset

 A Trip to Transformation is an impact-driven documentary that brings an urgent, mainstream narrative to the forefront—reframing psychedelics as tools for connection, growth, and proactive mental well-being.

-Backed by a team with a shared vision to make these ideas accessible, responsible, and rooted in science, this film aims to spark a global conversation about redefining mental health and fostering a more connected world.
+Backed by a team with a shared vision to make these ideas accessible, responsible, and rooted in science.

 Xavier Rousset – Director